How can I help?

 Your new liver will have the best chance of functioning at its finest for many years to come if you choose the appropriate foods and stay away from bad ones.

-Patients who receive liver transplants frequently have several dietary deficits because of its chronic illness.
+Patients who receive liver transplants frequently have several dietary deficits because of their chronic illness.
 The causes of these deficiencies are complex and include inadequate nutrition, malabsorption, changes in metabolism, and the effects of immunosuppressive drugs after transplantation.

 Mineral Deficiencies (Zinc, Magnesium, Selenium, Iron): Zinc deficiency causes poor taste perception and immune dysfunction, while magnesium and selenium deficiencies contribute to muscle weakness and oxidative stress.
-Iron deficiency, especially in those with pre-transplant anemia or blood loss, leads to fatigue and reduced oxygen transport.
+Iron deficiency, especially in those with pre-transplant anaemia or blood loss, leads to fatigue and reduced oxygen transport.

 7 Best Foods for Liver Transplant Recovery